MPoL-dev/MPoL/docs/large-tutorials/pyro.md

 ax.set_ylabel(r"$I_\nu$ [Jy $\mathrm{arcsec}^{-2}$]");
 ```

+We see that there is a slightly larger scatter in the draws compared to the `AutoNormal` guide, especially around 40 au.
+This is because the `MultiDiagonal` guide captured more of the covariance between parameters, resulting in a greater dispersion of draws.

 +++

 ## Parameter inference with MCMC

+In our opinion, SVI is a very useful inference technique because of its speed and scalability.
+There is the risk, though, that your guide distribution does not fully capture complex covariances of your posterior distributions.
+This risk can be hard to assess from SVI fits alone, though there are steps you can take by trying out more [complex guides](https://docs.pyro.ai/en/stable/infer.autoguide.html#) or [writing your own](https://pyro.ai/examples/svi_part_i.html#Guide), parameterized around anticipated covariances.

+If those approaches are unsatisfactory and accurately measuring parameter uncertainties and covariances is critical to your science problem, it may make sense to switch to a more accurate inference algorithm like Markov Chain Monte Carlo (MCMC).
+With gradient-enabled samplers like Hamiltonian Monte Carlo (HMC) and the No U-Turn Sampler (NUTS), MCMC sampling can still be quite fast compared to traditional MCMC algorithms like Metropolis-Hastings.

 To sample this model using MCMC and NUTS, the following steps are required